 You could also try driving through the parks looking for "for rent" signs and/or talking with the park manager.

 Call on a couple MH's that are for sale or rent and see what the payments are.

 I pull a few months of rent listings from Craigslist and use excel to slice and dice data to get Average and Median Rates.
 I like Craigslist to do market analysis because its really the only ad space that is used for rentals.

 I noticed realtors that list rentals on MLS take a much longer time to rent them out.
 I haven't done much research on this but I bet its 2 fold.
 Not setting the net wide enough by limiting to MLS and being on the higher end of rent rates.

-Real Estate Lender from Springfield, Illinois
+Professional from Springfield, Illinois

 George Allen who is considered the guru of consultants to manufactured housing community owners has a fairly complex and accurate formula for setting rents and he gives it away for free.
 I don't think I am allowed to put his email or phone number in this post, but his company GFA Management is listed in the Indianapolis area phone listings, and his number is also on the Manufactured Housing Institute websites under Indiana members.

 Look for rentals staying in the immediate neighborhood.
 Compare rents in few houses in relation to number of rooms.
 You can check this on the web too.

 Real Estate Investor from Austin, Texas

 To sum up everyone's answers, check the local market.
 There are various ways to do this, as others have pointed out, and I recommend you use a few different methods to determine a reasonable rent.